Crustaceans and fish cluster around the black holes of deep-sea vents

-Note to Our Readers: This is Third of our three Essays on the Evolution of First Life.
-Some readers may have elected to skip much of Essay #2, which can be technical in several areas.
-But this Essay, Essay #3, takes up lively stories of dramatic Creation in dangerous locations.
+Note to Our Readers: This is Third of our three Essays on the Emergence First Life.
+Some readers may have elected to skip much of our two previous Essays dealing with Abiogenesis, which were technical in several areas.
+But this Essay, Essay #3, takes up lively stories of dramatic Life Creation in dangerous locations.

 So far, we’ve discussed evolutionary paths that were likely to have been followed in creating the precursors of life, i.e., the Six Key Molecules.

 But gathering those precursors together does not necessarily mean that it will all function together to do enclosure, respiration, metabolism, and replication.
 Protocells (“pre-cells”) might only do three of the four, or protocells might perform all four but in primitive ways.
 In other words, the earliest protocells might have been more like chemical systems than living systems.
 1

 How did we get just the right sequences of physics, geology, and chemistry to produce a functional First Organism — the process known as Abiogenesis?
 What sort of general (and local) environment was required?
 What materials needed to be at hand?
 What sort of energy supply?
 What temperature and what pressure?

 There is not much evidence about how Life got from amino acids free-floating in water to the first single-celled, membrane-enclosed proto-bacteria, (or proto-archaea) but there are several models (hypotheses) describing where and how First Life was “put together.”
 Each model has significant support in the scientific community.

 One thing all the models will show us is that early life was adaptable.
 Life is a strong seeker, a powerful explorer.
 Life finds a way!
 Not always, but often, and if not often, often enough!
 This amazing adaptability has resulted in an incredible diversity of single-celled life forms, and portends even greater abundance of diversity in the realms of multicellular plant and animal life, as we shall see in our next Essay.